Chalet Surface Finishes and Treatments

 Chalet lemon.
 I was given this piece by Chalet Maestro Giulio Gatto.
 To date, this is the only piece I have seen with this finish.
 Although Chalet also did an orange which very well could have a similar finish.
 I have also not seen any of the large Chalet pieces with this finish.

 Corroso: an etched finish.
 Achieved by washing or submerging a piece in acid at the final stages.
-This obliterates the polished finish and leaves a dull, etched finish in its place.
+This obliterates the polished finish and leaves a dull, etched finish on the surface (skin) of the glass in its place.
 However, the glass will remain transparent.

 Pink Corroso